Our Community. Your Foundation.

-The SouthCoast Community Foundation currently manages more than $45 million in charitable assets in support of more than 200 funds established by nonprofits, families, and businesses across Southeastern Massachusetts.
+The SouthCoast Community Foundation currently manages $50 million in charitable assets in support of more than 200 funds established by nonprofits, families, and businesses across Southeastern Massachusetts.

-In its 25 years of operation, the SouthCoast Community Foundation has distributed more than $30 million to charitable organizations throughout the SouthCoast.
+In its 25 years of operation, the SouthCoast Community Foundation has distributed more than $50 million to charitable organizations throughout the south coast.

 We are active in 41 cities and towns across 4 counties of Southeastern Massachusetts.
 Our service area includes Greater New Bedford, Greater Fall River, Southern Plymouth County and more.

 The SouthCoast Community Foundation was established in 1995 with its first charitable gift of $100,000.
 For 25 years, we have shown significant growth.
-We now manage more than $45 million in charitable assets in support of more than 200 funds established by our dedicated nonprofit, individual, and corporate fundholders.
+We now manage $50 million in charitable assets in support of more than 200 funds established by our dedicated nonprofit, individual, and corporate fundholders.

 To view our most recent financial statement, click below.